*As of February 22, 2021.

 Like any profession, there are extremes.
 Junior advisors typically earn less than the average while they learn their trade.
-Top advisors, on the other hand, can comfortably earn six-figure incomes because the quality of their advice is such that clients are happy to pay high fees in return.
+On the other hand, top advisors can comfortably earn six-figure incomes because the quality of their advice is such that clients are happy to pay high fees in return.

 1. Professional Certifications

 CFA, CFP, CIC, ChFC — there’s an alphabet soup of financial certifications.
-And these three letters can have a huge impact on your pay grade.
+And these three letters can have a significant impact on your pay grade.

-For instance, to get the CFP designation, candidates must hold a degree from an accredited college, complete an extensive course of study and pass a series of rigorous exams.
+For instance, to get the CFP designation, candidates must hold a degree from an accredited college, complete a comprehensive course of study and pass a series of rigorous exams.
 While most firms will not insist on CFP certification, holding it is the holy grail.
 It shows that you meet the highest ethical and professional standards.

-Customers often check for CFP certification when selecting a financial advisor.
-So, it is extremely valuable to firms in terms of attracting new business.
-Most employers will give extra credit to finance professionals who have the right certifications.
+Customers often check for CFP certification when selecting a financial advisor, so employing advisors with the CFP designation is extremely valuable to firms trying to attract new business.
+Most employers will give extra credit to finance professionals who have the proper certifications.

 2. Years of Experience

-Past employment as a stockbroker, wealth manager, investment advisor, business development manager or accounting professional all count toward your experience.
+Past employment as a stockbroker, wealth manager, investment advisor, business development manager, or accounting professional all counts toward your experience.
 Be sure to emphasize these roles if you’re attending an interview or having a performance review.
-The skills you acquire in these jobs translate well to the role of financial advisor, so you may be worth more money.
+The skills you acquire in these jobs translate well to a financial advisor’s position, making you worth more money.

 3. The Company You Work For

 Financial advisors work in all sorts of places, from banks and insurance companies to wealth management firms and retirement planning organizations.
-You’ll even find them in educational institutions, law firms and tax consultancies.
-There are lots of options!
+You’ll even find them in educational institutions, law firms, and tax consultancies.
+There are a lot of options!

 If you’re shopping for a new position, consult the employer for actual salary details.
-They may vary greatly between organizations.
+They may vary significantly between organizations.

 4. Supply and Demand

-Financial advisors are one of the most in-demand positions, according to a recent CareerCast report on the toughest jobs to fill.
+According to a 2017 CareerCast report on the toughest jobs to fill, financial advisors are among the most in-demand positions.
 And that makes it easy for well-qualified advisors to jump ship when a better opportunity comes along.

 Why is this good news?

-Well, generally employers are willing to pay a premium for someone who remains loyal to the company.
+Generally, employers are willing to pay a premium for someone who remains loyal to the company.
 Have you stuck around?
 Brought in clients?
 Added value?
-If so, then these could be your strongest negotiating points in your next request for a promotion or performance review.
+If so, these could be your most vital negotiating points in your subsequent request for a promotion or performance review.

-How do Kansas City salaries compare with neighboring cities in Missouri?
-For the purpose of generalized comparison, Kansas City financial advisors have the highest wages in the state.
-St. Louis comes a close second, offering an average salary of $79,899 per year.
+How do Kansas City’s salaries compare with neighboring cities in Missouri?
+For generalized comparison, St. Louis financial advisors have the highest wages in the state at $64,859 per year.
+Kansas City comes a close second, offering an average salary of $64,602 per year*.

 6. How You Charge

 The way you or your firm charges clients impacts your salary.
-For example, an adviser who works on an hourly rate can only ever earn the sum of the hourly rate multiplied by the number of hours she bills in a year.
+For example, an advisor who works on an hourly rate can only ever earn the sum of the hourly rate multiplied by the number of hours he or she bills in a year.

-Some financial advisors earn a mix of salary and bonuses.
-These are largely determined by the amount of client assets you manage and the amount of revenue you bring in.
-If you charge a percentage of assets that you manage — one of the most common ways of charging — then as your account value grows, you will make more money.
+Some financial advisors earn a mix of salary and bonuses, which is typically determined by the number of client assets you manage and the amount of revenue you bring in.
+If you charge a percentage of assets that you manage — one of the most common ways of structuring fees — you will make more money as your account value grows.